-In order to reach the Local Authority target for attendance the following monitoring protocols will apply to students dropping below the required attendance trigger points:
+In order to reach the Local Authority target for attendance the following monitoring protocols will apply to learners dropping below the required attendance trigger points:

-- At 95% parents will be contacted by letter informing them that if there continues to be a downward trend in pupil/students attendance and that further non-attendance will result in a parental meeting and non-authorisation of absence (unless medical evidence is submitted)\ - At <95% and appointment maybe made with the Key Stage Leader and parents will be required to attend\ - 3 weeks after the meeting and should there be no further improvement consideration will be given to a formal referral to the Education Welfare Service (LA)
+- At 95% parents will be contacted by letter informing them that if there continues to be a downward trend in learner attendance and that further non-attendance will result in a parental meeting and non-authorisation of absence (unless medical evidence is submitted) - At <95% and appointment maybe made with the Key Stage Leader and parents will be required to attend - 3 weeks after the meeting and should there be no further improvement consideration will be given to a formal referral to the Education Welfare Service (LA)

-\Monitoring protocols are at the discretion of the Welfare Officer, Key Stage LEader & Senior Leader with responsibility for attendance.
+Monitoring protocols are at the discretion of the Pastoral Manager, the Attendance and Welfare Officer, Key Stage Leader & Senior Leader with responsibility for attendance.
 Enforcement of such protocols are dependent upon individual cases.